syswonder/hvisor-book-en/src/chap03/Compile.md

  - llvm-tools-preview
  - target: aarch64-unknown-none

-You can check if these tools are installed on your own, or use the following commands to install:
+You can check if these tools are installed yourself, or use the following commands to install them:

 #### (1) Install toml-cli and cargo-binutils